 Traditional accreditation institutions often emphasize anti-Catholic approaches.
 For instance, over time they may come to insist on “open inquiry,” refusing to accredit Catholic inquiry because it is focused on “the faith which was once for all delivered to the saints” Jude 3.
-However, their “open inquiry” will is not really open.
-A college that emphasizes research into prohibited areas may find itself barred from traditional accreditation.
-Second Exodus proposes the Cardinal Newman Society as an initial accrediting agency for evaluating devoutly Catholic online Catholic colleges and universities, together with the USCCB’s Ex Corde Ecclesiae system.
+However, their “open inquiry” is not really open.
+A college that emphasizes research into areas prohibited by government may find itself barred from traditional accreditation.
+Second Exodus proposes the Cardinal Newman Society as an initial accrediting agency for evaluating devoutly Catholic online Catholic colleges and universities.
+Alas, for now, USCCB’s putative Ex Corde Ecclesiae system would not suffice.

 Major Media Journalists

 Anyone who does can look for them himself in the Constitution including its Bill of Rights.
 After all, that’s what we do in Sacred Scripture.
-When someone tells us, “The Bible says we have to consume Rabbi Yeshua’s Body and Blood to have eternal life”, we say, “show me the passage.”
-It’s the same with our nation’s chartering documents, the Declaration of Independence and the Constitution.
+When we tell someone, “The Bible says we have to consume Rabbi Yeshua’s Body and Blood to have eternal life,” they say, “show me the passage,” and we show them Jn 6:53.
+It’s the same with our nation’s chartering document, the Declaration of Independence and the government’s chartering document, the Constitution.
 We listen respectfully, but then we say, “Show me the passage.”

 Most journalists today write about abortion as a normal part of everyday life.
 They favor abortion, and everyone they know favors abortion.
-It is not so much that they conspire to keep secret the truth that they privately know.
+It’s not so much that they conspire to keep secret a truth that they privately know.
 Rather, they themselves have no idea of what an abortion really is.
 We need Catholic journalists who write about abortion in ways that make clear what it is.
-We need Catholic journalists who will simply write about the developing child in the womb and show on national television sonograms of the unborn child at various ages.
-Rabbi Yeshua told John the Baptizer’s disciples, “Go and tell John what you hear and see: the blind receive their sight and the lame walk, lepers are cleansed and the deaf hear, and the dead are raised up, and the poor have good news preached to them” Mt 11:4–5.
+We need Catholic journalists who will show on national television images of the unborn child at various ages, the street battle in the streets, the battle in the courts, so many courts, the March for Life, the battle for religious liberty and the deceptive forces arrayed against it, the day-to-day story the media refuse to show.
+Rabbi Yeshua told Rabbi Yokhanan‘s, disciples, “Go and tell John what you hear and see: the blind receive their sight and the lame walk, lepers are cleansed and the deaf hear, and the dead are raised up, and the poor have good news preached to them” Mt 11:4–5.

 Liberal journalists today see the Church as the voice of an obscurantist minority that seeks to impose its medieval agenda on the whole country.
 Bishop Sheen once said that there are not a hundred people in the United States who hate the Catholic Church, but there are millions who hate what they falsely believe it to be.
-We seek to bring wayward Catholics back to the Church, wayward Protestants home to the Church that Christ instituted, Jews to the completion of what they have already begun, and atheists into the light of God’s presence and power, only if the Catholic Church and its teachings are widely understood.
+We seek to bring wayward Catholics back to the Church, wayward Protestants home to the Church that Rabbi Yeshua instituted, Jews to the completion of what they have already begun, and atheists into the light of God’s presence and power.
+We can do it only if Holy Mother Church and her witness are widely understood.

 In short, we need major media journalists who respect objective truth and report it accurately.
 Print journalism is on its way out, but digital journalism is alive and well.
 As our thirst for information increases, so will our need for digital journalists and commentators.

 Time was when “real” journalists were published by major corporations like the New York Times, or CBS where Walter Cronkite was “the most trusted man in America.”
 Journalism has changed so much that many young people today have no idea who Walter Cronkite was.
 Now, in the age of new media, America has millions of journalists.
-I’m a journalist and commentator; my web site is my journal.
+I’m a journalist and commentator; Second Exodus is my journal.